 Northeast Indiana is not graduating enough students to meet high-demand talent needs.

-SIGN UP to receive updates about the Coalition for Advancing Postsecondary Education and Training.
+Receive updates about the Coalition for Advancing Postsecondary Education and Training.